Companies have hired FIEA's 412 graduates

 Most Common Undergraduate Majors

 In the gaming industry there are many different spins on the title of “producer” that at first glance may seem incompatible.
 At FIEA, the goal is to give you broad exposure to all of the different kinds of responsibilities a producer will face in the gaming industry.
-The primary areas studied include game design, scripting, project management and level design.
-This means our producers develop a versatile set of useful skills but can also concentrate on areas they are most passionate about.
+Our producers develop a versatile set of useful skills but can also concentrate on areas they are most passionate about.

-Our curriculum utilizes a lengthy list of software but some of the most common tools for our producers include Unity, C#, Unreal, Flash, Excel, PowerPoint, Perforce, Mind Manager, After Effects and Maya.
+The curriculum utilizes a lengthy list of software and some of the most common tools for our producers include Unity, C#, Unreal, Flash, Excel, PowerPoint, Perforce, Mind Manager, After Effects and Maya.
 Ultimately, you will become well-versed in a comprehensive understanding of several production responsibilities in addition to learning how other industry disciplines function.

 As such, the FIEA curriculum is flexible enough to accommodate students with multiple skills.
 We schedule as few classes at the same time as possible, so students can attend classes outside of their core discipline if they choose.